Are You Part of the 92% or the 8%

 All the while taxpayers believe they have contributed enough to a pot to receive a good pension when in reality there is only a very basic pension which often doesn’t even cover property taxes, utilities, food or clothing let alone provide for the lifestyle retirees were expecting

 The best time to start preparing for your pension is at the youngest possible age.
 Parents who realise this often start savings plans for their kids which can be contributed to when the kid becomes an adult.
 Adults immediately they start work should be thinking of setting aside a percentage of their income, around 10% if possible, to ensure they have a fund for life’s emergencies, redundancies and retirement.
 The only person who will look after you in your old age is you.
 The sooner you prepare for it the better.
+The sooner you prepare the sooner you’ll achieve financial freedom.

 A Belief that Investing is too Complicated for them to Understand.